 MODE OF TRAINING This Award will be delivered using a variety of interactive teaching methods.
 Case studies and work examples will be discussed throughout the course.
 ASSESSMENT Assessments will include a mix of

-examinations and individual presentations.
+ASSESSMENT Assessments will include a mix o examinations and individual presentations.